abraham-ukachi/runtrack3/README.md

 ---

 ## Installation
-> IMPORTANT: Make sure you have `XAMPP` already installed in your Linux machine before proceeding.
+> IMPORTANT: Make sure you have `XAMPP` already installed in your Unix machine/ Mac before proceeding.

 1. Clone this project's repository
 ```sh